What Are Zygomatic and Angled Implants?

 At Rice Dentistry, we employ a specialist implant dentist to help ensure that the placement of your dental implants is precise and allows the widest range of people to benefit from replacement teeth that are as attractive and functional as their natural teeth.

-If you would like to learn whether angled or zygomatic implants can help you, please contact Rice Dentistry in Irvine today for a consultation with an Orange County implant dentist.
+If you would like to learn whether angled or zygomatic implants can help you, please contact Rice Dentistry today for a consultation with an Irvine implant dentist.